 • This is first due by the “15th day of the 6th month” after your LLC is approved.
 As we learned earlier, although that sounds like 6.5 months after your LLC is approved, it’s really 5.5 months after your LLC is approved.
 For example, if your California LLC is approved in May of 2018, then May is “month 1”.
 And 6.5 months after that is October.
 And the 15th day would make that October 15th, 2018.

 • After that first due date, any future Estimated Fees must be paid and filed by June 15th each year.

 Form 568: “Limited Liability Company Return of Income”

 • All California LLCs must file Form 568, also known as a “Limited Liability Company Return of Income”.

 • Form 568 is the state-level tax return for your LLC.
 And similar to your federal tax return with the IRS, which has “attachments” like forms and schedules, your LLC’s Form 568 will likely have California-specific schedules and forms attached to it as well.

-• Download Form 568: FTB Forms page > Tax year: select the appropriate year > Taxpayer type: “Limited Liability Companies” > Form type: “Income Tax Forms” > click the “Get forms” button.
+• Download Form 568: Visit the FTB Forms page.
+Click “Online”.
+Select the appropriate tax year.
+Select “Limited Liability Companies”.
+Click “Get Forms”.
 Look for Form 568 and click the download link.
-Also download the “Booklet” for instructions and more details as well as any applicable 568 schedules.
+Also download the “Booklet” for instructions and any applicable 568 schedules.

 • Depending on how your LLC is taxed by the IRS, Form 568 will typically be due by March 15th or April 15th each year.
 We strongly recommend working with an accountant to make sure you file your taxes properly.